-K. Broberg and J. Homer of the DOE Legacy Management Support (LMS) contractor conducted the inspection on October 24, 2019.
-C. Carpenter, the LM site manager, and M.Dombrowski (LMS contractor) also participated in the inspection.
+K. Broberg and H. Swiger of the DOE Legacy Management Support contractor conducted the inspection on October 26, 2020.
+C. Carpenter, LM site manager, and A. McCreary of West Virginia Department of Environmental Protection also participated in the inspection.

 1.4 Site Surveillance Features